Continuous Combinatorics of Abelian Group Actions: A positive condition for graph homomorphisms

 \todo{Mention that none of our graphs contain loop edges} \todo{Degenerate cycles are actually zero-cycles.
 One-cycles would be loops, which never exist.
 How do I handle this?}

 \todo{all lists start indexing at zero; last index is always presented as $k-1$ so that $k$ is the length.
 Pure computer science style.}

-A simple condition sufficient to guarantee existence of continuous homomorphisms from $\FofZZ$ to $\Gamma$ is that $\Gamma$ contains a copy of $K_4$, the complete graph with $4$-vertices.
-It is easy to check with the same method as above that any $3$-cycle in $K_4$ has order $2$.
-Thus Theorem~\ref{thm:odd-length-cycle} applies in this case.
-Note that none of the above graphs contains a copy of $K_4$.
+It follows immediately from Theorem~\ref{thm:pcn2} that a simple condition sufficient to guarantee existence of continuous homomorphisms from $\FofZZ$ to $\Gamma$ is that $\Gamma$ contains a copy of $K_4$, the complete graph with $4$-vertices.
+It is also easy to check directly with the same method as above that any $3$-cycle in $K_4$ has order $2$.
+Thus Theorem~\ref{thm:odd-length-cycle} applies also in this case.
+Note, however, that none of the above graphs contains a copy of $K_4$.
 Therefore the positive condition in Theorem~\ref{thm:odd-length-cycle} is strictly weaker.

-According to Theorems~\ref{thm:neghom} and \ref{thm:odd-length-cycle}, the negative and positive conditions for a graph $\Gamma$ must necessarily be mutually exclusive.
-The next lemma shows this by a simple direct argument, similar to what we noted in the proof of Theorem~\ref{thm:odd-length-cycle}.
+\begin{rem} According to Theorems~\ref{thm:neghom} and \ref{thm:odd-length-cycle}, the negative and positive conditions for a graph $\Gamma$ must necessarily be mutually exclusive.
+It may be reassuring to the reader that this mutual exclusiveness can be established by a simple direct argument, similar to what we noted in the proof of Theorem~\ref{thm:odd-length-cycle}.